 Manual review of emails, including all associated media and data.
 This can include headers, links and embedded objects such as images, videos, logos, etc.

 Investigation of links etc. to determine owner of fraudulent site.

+Following the trail from the victim and attempting to build a map of the links from the perpetrator’s website in order to find links, similarities etc. More detail once I have built up the scenario.

 Scenario 2: Drug Dealer (responsible partner: LPV)